Botstrapping and cross-compiling

 ./configure --host=arm-none-linux-gnueabi CC=clang CFLAGS="-w -static --target=arm-none-linux-gnueabi --gcc-toolchain=/opt/mytoolchain --sysroot=/opt/my-toolchain/arm-none-linux-gnueabi/libc" && make

 grep has some optional dependencies, like PCRE.
 While C (and C++) are ubiquitous, unfortunately, there is no standard practice or convention for handling dependencies (actually not even for building, even less for cross-compiling).

-Thus to keep things simple, at least at the beginning, I’ll try to avoid binaries with dependencies.
+Thus to keep things simple, at least at the beginning, I’ve decided to avoid binaries with external dependencies.

 After grepping happily on my crippled device, I decided that it would be great to